TC AZ is a non-profit 501 (c)(3) Charity - AZ QCO Code 22218

 Collaborating, Tremble Clefs in the Southwest have held three workshops.
 Participants gathered from different groups to sing, learn vocal strategies, exchange information and ideas and learn from experts as well as from each other.
 The most recent workshop was in Phoenix in May 2014.
 The two Arizona Tremble Clefs cosponsored a “Music Therapy Retreat” which had 152 in attendance.

-In 2018 a milestone was reached as the two choral groups incorporated as “Tremble Clefs Arizona” to be managed by its Board of Directors.
+In 2018 a milestone was reached as the two choral groups incorporated as “Tremble Clefs Arizona” to be managed by a Board of Directors from both choirs.
 In May 2018, the organization was granted non-profit status by the IRS.

-In 2019, Tremble Clefs Arizona received a community grant from the Parkinson's Foundation.
-The funds of the grant are earmarked for the establishment of two new Tremble Clefs in Maricopa County
+In 2021, Tremble Clefs Arizona received a community grant from the Parkinson's Foundation.
+The funds of the grant are earmarked for the establishment of a new Tremble Clefs in Mesa, Arizona.